stephhappens/awesome-tools-for-junior-developers/README.md

 ___

 ## Tutorials
-- [Wes Bos Javascript 30](https://javascript30.com/)- Free vanilla Javascript course covering the basics of Javascript.
+- [Wes Bos Javascript 30](https://javascript30.com/)- Free vanilla JavaScript course covering the basics of JavaScript.
-- [Egghead.io](https://egghead.io/)- A Mix of free and paid courses for Front End Frameworks and Javascript.
+- [Egghead.io](https://egghead.io/)- A Mix of free and paid courses for Front End Frameworks and JavaScript.
 - [Linkedin Learning](www.linkedin.com/learning)- A library of courses on a full range of a variety of topics.
 This was Lynda before.
 - [The Bash Guide](http://guide.bash.academy)- Very good guide for learning the Bash Shell.
 - [A Hacker's Guide to Git](https://wildlyinaccurate.com/a-hackers-guide-to-git/)- For those wanting to learn git with a solid foundation.